uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/blas/symm-usm-version.rst

 .. container::

-   Computes a matrix-matrix product where one input matrix is symmetrica nd one matrix is general.
+   Computes a matrix-matrix product where one input matrix is symmetric and one matrix is general.

    .. container:: section